 The feedback included hundreds of comments in response to the question, 'thinking about walking or cycling, are there any things that work well at this location'.
-Together with the identification of issues and improvements, this data has provided detailed insight into the everyday problems for people on foot and bike, as well as horse-riders, in Warwickshire.
-It also sets out the aspirations for providing better facilities and highlights the scale of investment required to encourage more active travel in future.
-The data has been used at a local level to inform the route choices and priorities for the proposed walking and cycling networks, and has also been shared with other departments at Warwickshire County Council to use as reference for other relevant programmes of work.
+Together with the identification of issues and improvements, this data provided detailed insight into the everyday problems for people on foot and cycle, as well as horse-riders, in Warwickshire.
+It also set out the aspirations for providing better facilities and highlighted the scale of investment required to encourage more active travel in future.
+The data was used at a local level to inform the route choices and priorities for the proposed walking and cycling networks, and was shared with other departments at Warwickshire County Council to use as reference for other relevant programmes of work.